 Stat Priority Explained

-- Keeps troops alive longer
+- Health — Keeps troops alive longer.
+Most important for Infantry.

 Attack vs Lethality

-They are mathematically identical multipliers.
-The reason Lethality is the priority stat to build is not that it is inherently superior โ it is that most players accumulate far more Attack than Lethality through normal progression.
-When one stat is significantly lower than the other, raising the lower stat produces larger combat gains.
+Lethality is typically the priority stat not because it's inherently stronger, but because most players accumulate far more Attack through normal progression.
+When one stat is significantly lower, raising the lower one produces larger gains.
+Check your current Attack vs Lethality — whichever is lower is the one to raise.

 Path to Red Gear

-Phase 1 โ Reach Mythic on Priority Pieces
+Phase 1 — Reach Mythic on Priority Pieces

 - Acquire Mythic (Gold) gear through events and the Arena shop

-- Target: Priority pieces 1โ6 at Mythic rarity
+- Target: Priority pieces 1–6 at Mythic rarity

-Phase 2 โ The Level 75 Milestone
+Phase 2 — The Level 75 Milestone

 - Then cycle back and push each to Level 100

-Phase 3 โ Level to 100 + Mastery Level 10
+Phase 3 — Level to 100 + Mastery Level 10

-- Spend Forgehammers to reach Mastery Level 10 on that piece
+- Spend Forgehammers to reach Mastery Level 10

-Phase 4 โ Imbuement to Red
+Phase 4 — Imbuement to Red

 | Requirement | Detail |